NapoliMunk/Contracts_Parachains_Parathreads/README.md

 * Parachains and Parathreads: Parachains and parathreads are components of the Polkadot network, which is a multi-chain network that allows for interoperability between different blockchains.
 Parachains are independent blockchains that are connected to the Polkadot network, while parathreads are lighter-weight blockchains that can run on the Polkadot network without requiring a full parachain slot.
 Parachains and parathreads can have their own smart contracts, written in any programming language that can be compiled to WebAssembly.

+** In summary, Ethereum smart contracts are executed on the Ethereum blockchain, while Substrate smart contracts are executed on custom blockchains built using the Substrate framework.
+Parachains and parathreads are components of the Polkadot network, which allows for interoperability between different blockchains and can run smart contracts in any language that can be compiled to WebAssembly.

 ### How do they differe in how they're constructed.

 * Ethereum Smart Contracts: Ethereum smart contracts are constructed using the Solidity programming language.
 Solidity is a high-level language that is similar to JavaScript and is specifically designed for writing smart contracts.
 Once a smart contract is written, it is compiled into bytecode that can be executed on the Ethereum Virtual Machine (EVM), which is a sandboxed environment that allows the contract to be executed on the Ethereum network.